Belize | Exploring Rainforest, Reefs, and Ruins

 Day 2

-Early this morning travel to Orange Walk where you will board a boat and travel 26 miles up the New River to Lamanai Ruins.
-Lamanai is known for its impressive architecture and beautiful rainforest setting.
-The ruins are one of the most interesting and picturesque in Belize.
-Set on the edge of the New River Lagoon, it is one of the largest Maya sites in Belize and features three large pyramids, a couple of residential areas, restored stelae, and open plazas, as well as a small and unique ball court that featured a large round stone set flush in its center.
-Spend time exploring the ruins and then later in the afternoon return to Orange Walk by boat and then transfer back to the hotel for dinner.
+Early this morning, travel to the town of Orange Walk, where you will board a boat and ride 26 miles up the New River to the archaeological site of Lamanai.
+Known for its impressive architecture and beautiful rainforest setting on the edge of the New River Lagoon, Lamanai is one of the largest Maya sites in Belize.
+It dates to the 16th century BCE and features three large pyramids, a couple of residential areas, restored stelae, and open plazas.
+Its ball court, though small, is notable for its large stone central marker and the ceremonial vessel that archaeologists discovered underneath it.
+Spend time exploring the ruins before returning to the hotel later in the afternoon.

 Breakfast-Lunch-Dinner included